SumedhKadam1997/SumedhKadam1997/README.md

 My Personal Stuffs:
 - 👀 I’m currently working at Smartleaven Technologies.
-- 🌱 I’m currently learning QT Framework in C++, DS in Python.
+- 🌱 I’m currently learning QT Framework in C++, Flask Web Development in Python.
 - 💞️ I’m looking to collaborate on AI/ML Projects in Python.
 - 📫 How to reach me : sumedhkadam@outlook.com;